gregkorte/gregkorte.github.io/index.md

 ---

 <section>
 <p>Hi!
 My name is Greg Korte, and I have been designing and maintaining websites as a hobby since 2000.
 Recently, however, I have decided to learn how to design professionally.
-I am currently a student at the Nashville Software School, and I am looking forward to improving my design knowledge and programming skills and implementing those skills in the near future.</p>
+I am currently finishing up the Web Developer Bootcamp Program at Nashville Software School, and I am looking forward to implementing the skills I have acquired in HTML, CSS, Javascript, AngularJS, C#, Asp.Net MVC and JSON.</p>
+<p>As my growth in programming and design progresses I will keep this site up to date as to what my current and ongoing project work looks like.
+Kudos to NSS, as I am now officially on my way.</p>

 <nav>
 <ul>